Weeknight Spaghetti with Clams

 Get a big pot of generously salted water going on the stove to cook your pasta.
 When the water boils, cook the spaghetti until al dente.

-While the pasta is cooking, pour the olive oil and butter into a large skillet over medium heat.
+While the pasta is cooking, heat the olive oil and butter in a large skillet over medium heat.
 Once the butter melts, drop the heat to medium-low and add the garlic.
-Saute the garlic for a minute or two until it softens a bit and releases its aroma.
+Saute the garlic until it softens and releases its aroma, about 2 minutes.
 Do your best to avoid browning the garlic, since that will make it bitter.

-While your garlic is cooking, open the cans of clams and drain off all but 1/3 cup of the clam juice.
-Set that aside.
-Once the garlic is tender and aromatic, add the clams to the pan and sauté for a minute or two.
+While your garlic is cooking, open the cans of clams and drain off all but 1/2 cup of the clam juice.
+Set aside.
+Once the garlic is tender and aromatic, add the clams to the pan and sauté until they soak up the flavors, about 2 minutes.

-When the pasta is cooked and drained, add it to the skillet with the clams, along with the 1/3 cup of clam juice and the chopped parsley.
-Cook it for a final 2 minutes or so, coating the pasta with the sauce.
-I like to use tongs to turn the pasta in the pan.
+When the pasta is cooked and drained, add it to the skillet along with the 1/2 cup clam juice, parsley, lemon zest, lemon, salt, and a light shower of black pepper.
+Cook it for a final 2 minutes or so, coating the pasta with the sauce (I like to use tongs to turn the pasta in the pan).